dhavalkhandelwal/SafeTrip/README.md

 **Six core features, each solving a specific friction point:**

 **1. Acoustic Sentinel (Voice SOS)**
-Passively listens for verbal distress cues — "help", "bachao" — in the background and auto-triggers an SOS without the user needing to unlock their phone.
+Passively listens for verbal distress cues like "help", "bachao"  in the background and auto-triggers an SOS without the user needing to unlock their phone.
 Built on the HTML5 Web Speech API inside a custom React hook (`useAcousticSentinel`).
 Handles browser microphone timeout edge cases using auto-restart logic on the `onend` event.

 **2. Community Safety Map**
 An interactive map showing color-coded safety zones across Indian cities.
 Users can drop incident pins (poor lighting, harassment, suspicious activity, road issues) anywhere on the map with a single click.
 Built with React Leaflet + OpenStreetMap — no Google Maps, no API costs.